top of page

 Generally, yes.
 Modern intake platforms are designed to be mobile-friendly and require no login or password for patients to complete their forms.
 The experience is closer to filling out a web form than using a patient portal.
 For patients who need support, many platforms offer tablet-based check-in at the clinic as an alternative to the pre-visit digital link.

-The accuracy of the data your patients provide at intake determines whether your claims go out clean, whether your eligibility checks return valid results, and whether your authorizations are built on correct payer information.
-Every gap in that data is a potential denial that your billing team has to chase after the fact.
+Moving from paper forms to ABA patient intake software isn't a convenience upgrade.
+It's a decision that affects whether your claims go out clean, whether your eligibility checks return valid results, and whether your authorizations are built on correct payer information.

 Comments